-Sunday, March 20th, marks the 11th anniversary of the death of Vivian Fine (1913-2000) and the loss of a truly great American composer.
+Today, Sept.
+28, 2023, is the 110th birthday of Vivian Fine.
+This blog was originally published on March 20, 2011, titled Remembering Vivian Fine.
+Sunday, March 20th (2011), marked the 11th anniversary of the death of Vivian Fine (1913-2000) and the loss of a truly great American composer.
 Fine was a prolific composer who completed over 140 works in a 70 year career.
-Ranging in instrumentation and genre, Fine was known well for her chamber pieces, but also composed ballets, works for voice and for large orchestras.
+Ranging in instrumentation and genre, Fine was known for her chamber pieces, but also composed ballets, works for voice and for large orchestras.

 Born in Chicago, Fine was a piano prodigy at five, began composing at fourteen, and made her professional debut as a composer at sixteen.
 She was a student of Ruth Crawford, was a part of Aaron Copland’s young Composers Group.
 Her talents, recognized far and wide in the list of awards and acclamations she received in her lifetime, were sadly silenced after Fine was in a car accident and died on March 20, 2000.